-Camp Ondessonk has many miles of trails on our 983 acres.
+Camp Ondessonk has over a dozen miles of trails on our 983-acre property.
 Hike out to Cedar Falls at old Camp Pakentuck to see the tallest free-falling waterfall in Illinois or check out Phantom’s Canyon.
 Our property is adjacent to thousands of acres of Shawnee National Forest and its vast network of trails to many other beautiful spots in the area.
-Please be mindful of trail regulations when exploring Camp Ondessonk and the Shawnee National Forest.
+Please obey posted signage and be mindful of trail regulations and restrictions when exploring Camp Ondessonk and the Shawnee National Forest.
 There are many fragile environments that can be harmed even by foot traffic.
-Some of our trails that connect to Forest Service trails go through designated Natural Areas in which only human foot traffic is allowed; no bicycle, horse, or ATV.
-Please obey posted signage.
 Cyclists must wear a helmet at all times.

-Want to sleep in a treehouse?
-Get a true Ondessonk experience by sleeping in the trees or under a waterfall.
+Get a true Ondessonk experience by sleeping among the trees or under a waterfall.
 One of the highlights of an Ondessonk visit, our 3-sided treehouse cabin units take full advantage of their natural surroundings.
 They are intentionally designed and located to maximize visitors’ experience of tranquility and inspiration of Nature.
-Most cabin units have 5-6 cabins and sleep around 40 guests.
-All cabin units have fire pits, benches, picnic table, water spigot, outhouse, and are close to a showerhouse.
-There are also many areas around Camp to pitch a tent.
+All cabin units have fire pits, benches, picnic table, potable water spigot, outhouse, and are within a short walk to a showerhouse.
+There are also many areas at Camp to pitch a tent.
 Click here for more information and photos of our cabin units and tent areas.
-Click here to view our Open Camping Weekends.
-Call Camp well in advance to ensure availability.
-All guests must fill out the reservation form below to secure their reservation.
-On slow weekends, walk-ins may get lucky on a first-come, first-served basis.
-Inquire at the Office or Trading Post.
+Call Camp in advance for availability.
+All guests must fill out the reservation form to secure their reservation.
+See above.

 Camp has four lakes available for fishing.
 Please call ahead for permission and all Illinois state regulations apply.
 Please refer to the Camp Map to see which lakes are available for fishing.
 There is no fishing allowed in our swimming lake, Lake St. Isaac.
 We do not allow personal watercraft or fishing boats on any of our bodies of water.